 Family reunification is at the heart of U.S. immigration law.

-At Immigration Spurgin, we understand how important it is to be with your loved ones.
+At Immigration Spurgin PLLC, we understand how important it is to be with your loved ones.
 Whether you’re a U.S. citizen or permanent resident, bringing family members to join you in the United States can be a challenging yet immensely rewarding process through family immigration.

 With nearly 40 years of experience, Stephen Spurgin has helped countless families navigate the complexities of family-based immigration.